 The Redken crew, as I affectionately call them, are a force to be reckoned with.
 Their high quality, salon standard products are available all over and treat a myriad of hair issues.
 Their cleansing cream shampoo is unmistakable.
 The pearl white bottle has an angelic feel.
 This matches well with the bounce you get from your freshly cleansed hair.
 How does it work?
-It’s got all the benefits you’d expect from a cleansing shampoo: removes nasty copper, iron and other minerals found in your water, as well as styling product build up.
+It’s got all the benefits you’d expect from a cleansing shampoo: removes nasty copper, iron and other minerals found in your hard water, as well as styling product build-up.
 Then, you’ve got fruit acids to add shine, purify, and refresh.

 But my personal favorite element is the chelating agents.
 They don’t have a badge, but what they do is act as a kind of magnet for unwanted minerals, banding them together so that they wash away smoothly.
 It’s like a mass exodus of toxins.
-So, while this is a little pricer – Redken, it’s Redken, guys – it definitely puts the science in hair science and, and you reap the benefits.
+So, while this is a little pricier – Redken, it’s Redken, guys – it definitely puts the science in hair science and you reap the benefits.

 2. Paul Mitchell Clarifying Shampoo

-I’ve always loved Paul Mitchell, the smell takes me back to my hair school days and the product range is thoughtful and high quality.
+I’ve always loved Paul Mitchell, the smell takes me back to my high school days and the product range is thoughtful and high quality.
 It’s also not a breaker of the bank, which I always appreciate.
 So, why do I call their range thoughtful?
 Let’s get into it.
 Paul Mitchell has two cleansing shampoos: Shampoo Two and Shampoo Three.
 Don’t ask about one.
 We don’t talk to her.

 Anyway, Shampoo Two’s job is a regular cleanser, while Shampoo Three is a more intense cleanser.
 The difference?
 Shampoo Two has more gentle cleansing agents making it color safe and good for regular use.
 Shampoo Three is strong and intended as a prep for color, a mask, or a deep clean.
-They’re both paraben free and vegan, just by the by.
+They’re both paraben-free and vegan, just by the by.
 But the real thoughtfulness comes in their sizes.
 They are both available in multiple sizes.
 However, where Shampoo Two starts at 10.14 oz, and Shampoo Three begins at 3.4oz.
 Why would that be?
 Well, you’re probably going to use less of Three, since you’re not using it more than once a week at most.
 This way you’re only spending on what you need.
 Good people.